deathworlders/online/content/book/deathworlders/chapter-40-war-two-worlds/pt4-retaliation.md

 Thurrsto duck-nodded and was gone.
 With his patient safe, ‘Base gave Adam a visual once-over.
 “Okay.
 How’re you?”

 Self-check.
 Was Warhorse whole?
 A quick once-over, a little movement...yes.
-Well, with promises of epic pain to come...
-But pain was a good friend.
+Well, with promises of epic pain to come...But pain was a good friend.
 Pain meant he was *alive.*

 “...I’m good, brother.
 Your shoulder?”